What’s new at Inera and around the industry

 ISO recently shifted to using NISO STS (ANSI/NISO Z39.102:2017), published in 2017, to produce standards.
 NISO STS is part of the JATS family, is fully backward compatible with ISOSTS, and was developed for use both by national and international standards bodies and by standards development organizations.

 Irina Golfman, Inera’s founder, will start her well-deserved retirement on May 30.
 Irina founded Inera in 1992 and has played a key role in Inera’s growth and success over the last 28 years.
 “I’m enormously proud of Inera’s capable and dedicated team and know that I am leaving our customers in great hands,” said Irina.

-We will hold a Zoom retirement party for Irina in June.
 Please join us in wishing Irina all the best in her future endeavors!

 Standards news: NISO launches CRediT Taxonomy initiative